How To Fix Burnishing

-Internal paint jobs may last significantly longer, but they are still subject to various types of damage.
-These can include staining, water damage, and burnishing.
-Burnishing, in particular, is a paint issue that savvy people can avoid by following a few basic rules.
+Internal paint jobs are subject to various types of damage, including burnishing.
+Burnishing is a paint issue that savvy people can avoid by following a few basic rules.

 See All Pro Painting Tips See All Pro Resources

-Real estate owners can passively preclude burnishing in paint by applying high-gloss paints to walls in areas that frequently accommodate crowds of people, such as hallways and doorways.
+Real estate owners can prevent paint burnishing by applying high-gloss paints to walls in areas that frequently accommodate crowds of people, such as hallways and doorways.

-In addition, property managers can protect vulnerable walls and trim fittings by placing frequently-used pieces of furniture farther from walls that are coated with non-gloss paints.
+Property managers can protect vulnerable walls and trim fittings by placing frequently-used pieces of furniture farther from walls that are coated with non-gloss paint, or flat finishes.

 Real estate properties need to be regularly serviced in order to maintain their property values.